Andreas Musculus

-Andreas Musculus (also Andreas Meusel; 29 November 1514 – 29 September 1581) was a German Lutheran theologian and Protestant reformer.
-The name Musculus is a Latinized form of Meusel.
+Andreas Musculus (Latinized for Andreas Meusel; 29 November 1514 – 29 September 1581) was a German Lutheran theologian and Protestant reformer.

 Musculus was born in Schneeberg, "generally called only Musculus" and educated in Leipzig and Wittenberg.
+While studying theology in Wittenberg he attended lectures by Martin Luther and Philip Melanchthon and married a sister-in-law of Johannes Agricola.
 He became professor at the university of Frankfurt an der Oder.
 As a theologian he was Gnesio-Lutheran and wrote polemics against the Interim, Andreas Osiander the Elder, Franciscus Stancarus, Philipp Melanchthon and John Calvin.